Floods

 What is a flood ?

-A flood corresponds to the presence of water in an area where, usually, there isn't.
-This flooding can be caused by different phenomena and, in particular, the overflow of a river or a ravine.
+A flood occurs when water covers an area that is usually dry.
+Flooding can be caused by different phenomena, including the overflow of a river or a ravine.

 There are several types of flooding, including :

-• The flood pouring : rapid rise and flow of the water in a river or a ravine, often associated with steep slopes.
-It is also referred to as "flash flood" or " flash flood ".
+• Flash flood: a rapid rise and flow of water in a river or ravine, often associated with steep slopes.

 Explanatory diagram of the floods